 Another method is roast in the oven.
 Simply turn oven on to 400 degrees and place red pepper on a cookie sheet, and place in oven.
 Check every 10 minutes, turning, till skin is blistered.

 Once pepper is blackened, place I a glass bowl, and cover with plastic wrap to steam.
 Allow to steam for at least 5 minutes, but can sit longer, making sure it is cool enough to handle.

 To remove the skin, break open and remove seeds, stem and skin under running water.
 Pat dry.

 Prepare Spicy Pimento Cheese

-- Place softened cream cheese, shredded cheese, red and jalapeño peppers and seasoning into bowl.
-Using hand mixer, mix slowly to incorporate all the flavors.
+Place softened cream cheese, shredded cheese, red and jalapeño peppers and seasoning into bowl.
+Using hand mixer, or your hands, mix slowly to incorporate all the flavors.

 Be sure to get the pimento cheese out of fridge to soften up before serving.
 This is great with crackers, or veggies, but also incredible as a good old grilled pimento cheese!
 And can we talk about how good it is with ham on a biscuit?

 - Cook Time: 15